LairdCP/BLE_Gateway_Firmware/docs/firmware_update.md

    log halt
    ```

 7. Confirm the image.
-If the new image is not confirmed, the image will be swapped back to slot 1 on the next reboot.
+If the new image is not confirmed, the image will be swapped back to slot 1 on the next reboot (Note that the BLE gateway firmware will automatically confirm the image when it boots).

    ```
    # Linux/macOS